-47. If someone needed nursing nome care, would you 53.
-In the last 6 months, did you nelp your family recommend this nursing home to them? member with managing finances, such as paying bills □ Definitely No or filling out insurance claims? □ Probably No □ Yes □ Probably Yes □ No ☐ Definitely yes 54.
+47. It someone needed nursing nome care, would you 53.
+In the last 6 months, did you help your family recommend this nursing home to them? member with managing finances, such as paying bills ☐ Definitely No or filling out insurance claims? □ Probably No □ Yes □ Probably Yes □ No ☐ Definitely yes • • 54.
 Power of attorney is a legal document that allows 48.
-In the last 6 months, how often did you feel that you to make decisions about your family member's there was enough nursing staff in the nursing home? finances or property. □ Never Do you have the power to attorney for your family □ Sometimes member? □ Usually □ Yes □ Always □ No □ Don't know YOU AND YOUR ROLE □ DOIL CKNOW Please remember the questions in this survey are 55.
+In the last 6 months, how often did you feel that you to make decisions about your family member's there was enough nursing staff in the nursing home? finances or property. □ Never Do you have the power to attorney for your family □ Sometimes member? □ Usually □ Yes □ Always □ No YOU AND YOUR ROLE □ Don't know Please remember the questions in this survey are 55.
 A substitute decision maker is a person who is at about your experiences.
 Do not include the least 19 years of age who has accepted the experiences of other family members. responsibility for ensuring the prior health care , wishes of a person, who is now incompetent, are 49.
 In the last 6 months, did you help with the care of communicated to and carried out by health care your family member when you visited? providers.
 If an individual had not appointed a □ Yes substitute decision maker, legislation identifies a list □ No of persons who may act in this capacity.
-Regardless = ··· · of the relationship, a person can act as a substitute 50.
+Regardless of the relationship, a person can act as a substitute 50.
 Do you feel that nursing home staff expect you to decision-maker only if they have had personal help with the care of your family member when you involvement with the incompetent person in visit? the preceding twelve months.
-In the past, the □ Yes substitute decision maker has been referred to as the □ No next of kin.
-51. In the last 6 months, did you ask the nursing home Are you your family member's substitute decision for information about payments or expenses? maker (next of kin)? □ Yes □ Yes □ No - If No, Go to Question 53 □ No F2 In the last Consent to have after all discounts all the □ Don't know 52.
-In the last 6 months, how often did you get all the information you wanted about payments or 56.
-What is your age? expenses? □ 18 to 24 □ Never □ 25 to 34 □ Sometimes □ 35 to 44 □ Usually □ 45 to 54 □ Always □ 55 to 64 □ 65 to 74
+In the past, the □ Yes substitute decision maker has been referred to as th □ No next of kin.
+HEAT OF KITT.
+51. In the last 6 months, did you ask the nursing home Are you your family member's substitute decision for information about payments or expenses? maker (next of kin)? □ Yes □ Yes ☐ No - If No, Go to Question 53 □ No 52.
+In the last 6 months, how often did you get all the □ Don't know information you wanted about payments or EC Milest is your and expenses?
+56. What is your age? • □ 18 to 24 □ Never □ 25 to 34 □ Sometimes □ 35 to 44 □ Usually □ 45 to 54 □ Always □ 55 to 64 □ 65 to 7/